Australian Government support

 The Free Translating Service is free for permanent residents and select temporary or provisional visa holders.
 You can have up to 10 eligible documents translated into English.

 The National Disability Insurance Scheme (NDIS) helps people with permanent and significant disability that affects their everyday life.

 The NDIS provides support to people with a disability, their families and carers.
 It focuses on early intervention to help reduce the impact of disability on you or your child.
 It can assist with information and referrals to help you access community support.

 Family and Relationship Services

 Family and Relationship Services provide counselling and education to all types of families.
 It aims to:

 - ensure the wellbeing and safety of children

 Family Relationship Advice Line

-- advice on family separation issues
+- advice on family relationships and separation issues

 - information about the family law system